UofT-DSI/deep_learning_topics/slides-resources/11-busines-pitch.md

 ##### **Solution & Technology**
   - Describe the product’s value proposition and its significance in addressing the identified need.
-  - Present data or evidence supporting the technology’s efficacy, mechanism of action, without disclosing proprietary information.
+  - Present data or evidence supporting the technology’s efficacy and mechanism of action, without disclosing proprietary information.
   - Ensure the explanation is investor-friendly, focusing on crucial details rather than overwhelming with technical data.

 ---